sremmers/PioneerDATAMEN/README.md

 License
 =======
-The PioneerMetastaticAE package is licensed under Apache License 2.0
+The PioneerDATAMEN package is licensed under Apache License 2.0

 Development
 ===========
-PioneerMetastaticAE was developed in ATLAS and R Studio.
+PioneerDATAMEN was developed in ATLAS and R Studio.

 ### Development status